Alicia Fernandez, MD

 alicia.fernandez@ucsf.edu 628-206-5394

-Alicia Fernandez, M.D. is Professor of Medicine at UCSF, a general internist at Zuckerberg San Francisco General Hospital, Associate Dean of Population Health and Health Equity for UCSF SOM.
-She is the founding Director of the UCSF Latinx Center of Excellence, a HRSA and UCSF funded initiative to increase academic diversity.
+Alicia Fernandez, M.D., is a Professor of Medicine at UCSF and a general internist at Zuckerberg San Francisco General Hospital.
+She also serves as the Associate Dean of Population Health and Health Equity for the UCSF School of Medicine.

 Awards